callstack/react-native-testing-library/README.md

 ): Promise<T> {}
 ```

-Wait for non-deterministic periods of time until your element appears or times out.
-`waitForExpect` periodically calls `expectation` every `interval` milliseconds.
+Wait for non-deterministic periods of time until your element appears or times out. `waitForExpect` periodically calls `expectation` every `interval` milliseconds to determine whether the element appeared or not.

 ```jsx
 import { render, waitForElement } from 'react-testing-library';